phil-bergmann/tracking_wo_bnw/README.md

 # Tracking without bells and whistles

 This repository provides the implementation of our paper **Tracking without bells and whistles** (Philipp Bergmann, [Tim Meinhardt](https://dvl.in.tum.de/team/meinhardt/), [Laura Leal-Taixe](https://dvl.in.tum.de/team/lealtaixe/)) [https://arxiv.org/abs/1903.05625].
 This branch includes an updated version of Tracktor for PyTorch 1.3 with an improved object detector.
-The original results of the paper were produced with the code in the `iccv_19` branch.
+The original results of the paper were produced with the `iccv_19` branch.

 In addition to our supplementary document, we provide an illustrative [web-video-collection](https://vision.in.tum.de/webshare/u/meinhard/tracking_wo_bnw-supp_video_collection.zip).
 The collection includes examplary Tracktor++ tracking results and multiple video examples to accompany our analysis of state-of-the-art tracking methods.